itstudent17/linux/README.md

 ### VPN

-Network Settings - Import from file... and choose a vpn file configuration - Enter login and password
+Network Settings - Click Plus at the bottom - Import from file... and choose a VPN configuration file - Enter login and password

 ## Other info